 8. Çamlıca Tower

-    When the transmitters in Istanbul Çamlıca disturbed the city’s skyline, a decision was made to collect them in a single transmitter tower; the construction of the Çamlıca Tower was started for this purpose.
-Built on Küçük Çamlıca Hill, the tower has an altitude of 365 meters and boasts a restaurant and terrace on the 39th and 40th floors.
+When the transmitters in Istanbul Çamlıca disturbed the city’s skyline, it was decided to collect them in a single transmitter tower.
+The construction of the Çamlıca Tower started for this purpose.
+Built on Küçük Çamlıca Hill, the tower has an altitude of 365 meters.
+The Tower has a restaurant and terrace on the 39th and 40th floors.
 There are also terraces on the 33rd and 34th floors.
-It is one of the highest spots in Istanbul viewpoints in 2020 which you can see the whole Istanbul skyline.
+It is one of the highest spots to enjoy Istanbul view.

-    You’ll need to reach Küçük Çamlıca Hill to get to Çamlıca Tower on Üsküdar Küçük Çamlıca Hill.
+You’ll need to reach Üsküdar Küçük Çamlıca Hill to get to Çamlıca Tower.

 ENJOY YOUR VISIT TO ISTANBUL WITH ITINERARIES THAT MATCH YOUR NEEDS

 Full-day trip plans designed by the locals of Istanbul are on your phone with one click!

 Choose what you love doing and let HeyTripster algorithm match you with the most suitable trip plan.